-Patterned after community leadership programs across the country, the Joliet Region Chamber’s Community Leadership School will celebrate its 40th year in 2017.
+Patterned after community leadership programs across the country, the Joliet Region Chamber’s Community Leadership School will celebrate its 47th “class” in 2024.
 Each year, the program has grown and changed, seeking to stay abreast on the latest issues, trends and challenges facing our region.

 Enrollment in the Community Leadership School is open to individuals from all organizations and professions.
 The main criterion is a willingness to become involved in community leadership.
 The maximum class size is 40 participants.
 Seats fill quickly so do not delay!

-The sessions for the 2017 Community Leadership School will be held every Thursday from September 7th through November 16th.
-A continental breakfast is served at each session.
-During this intensive 11-week period, students will hear from and interact with a panel of guest speakers from area businesses, government, education, labor and community -based organizations to discuss a variety of current events.
+The sessions for Community Leadership School are generally held from January through March.
+During this intensive 10-week period, students will hear from and interact with a panel of guest speakers from area businesses, government, education, labor and community -based organizations to discuss a variety of current events.

-Students will be required to participate in an in-depth, team research project.
-The research project will require additional out of class time and participation.
+Students will be required to participate in an in-depth, team project for a selected non-profit agency.
+The project will require additional out of class time and participation.
 Presentation of group projects will be made after during the final class meeting.

 Each Session is designed in a panel/presenter format.
 Specific issues and topics concerning the Joliet/Will County area are selected for study.